USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/sample_abstract2.md

 ### Impact

-* 53 papers written, including 12 peer reviewed journal papers since the last major review.
+* 5 papers written, including 2 peer reviewed journal papers since the last major review.
-* Directly cited in at least 315 papers.
+* 315 new citations since the last major review.
 * Transitioned to AMRDEC and TARDEC for their own purposes.
 * Over 15,000 individual external contributions, with 8,000 being done since the last major review.